Wilfrid Gariépy: Federal politics

 Some time after his return to Quebec, Gariépy was again involved in politics.
-He was a Liberal organizer in Trois Rivières, and was rumoured candidate in the 1923 provincial election and the 1925 federal election, but did not run in either.
+He was a Liberal organizer in Trois-Rivières, and was rumoured candidate in the 1923 provincial election and the 1925 federal election, but did not run in either.

 When the Liberal MP for Three Rivers and St. Maurice, Arthur Bettez, died on January 4, 1931, Gariépy finally did run, securing the Liberal nomination in the by-election to replace Bettez.
 In the by-election, held August 10, he was defeated by thirty-eight votes by Conservative candidate Charles Bourgeois.

 In the 1935 federal election, Gariépy was again the Liberal candidate in the riding (now called Three Rivers).
 This time, he was elected from a field of six candidates (Bourgeois not among them).
-On the outbreak of World War II, he broke from the policy of the government of William Lyon MacKenzie King, going so far as to vote against war credits, and when he sought re-election in the 1940 election it was as an Independent Liberal.
-He was defeated in the two person race by Robert Ryan, the Liberal Party's duly-nominated candidate.
+On the outbreak of the Second World War, he broke from the policy of the government of William Lyon MacKenzie King, going so far as to vote against war credits, and when he sought re-election in the 1940 election it was as an Independent Liberal.
+He was defeated in the two-person race by Robert Ryan, the Liberal Party's duly-nominated candidate.

 The King government's policy of conscription cost it popularity in Quebec, and Gariépy's critical approach gained favour.
 So it was that when he ran again during the 1945 election, this time as an independent, he came out ahead of his six opponents (Ryan finished fourth).
 During this, his second term in the House of Commons, he reconciled with his old party, and ran in the 1949 election it was once again as a Liberal.
 He came in fifty-nine votes behind Progressive Conservative Léon Balcer, and did not seek public office again in his lifetime.